sumanthcherupally/FSD2L/README.md

 ### Building the Source

-You can build the node by running :
+You can build the router node by running :
 > go build main.go

 A sample DockerFile is provided in the repository to run the node in a docker container.